Tribunal de commerce de Paris

-The Tribunal de commerce de Paris ("Paris commercial court[house]"), until 1968 Tribunal de commerce de la Seine, refers both to the tribunal de commerce of Paris, a commercial court, and to the building that hosts it on the Île de la Cité in Paris.
-Because that building's main entrance is on the quai de la Corse, the phrase Quai de la Corse is used as a nickname for the court, not least with reference to its role in corporate insolvencies.
+The Tribunal de commerce de Paris ("Paris commercial court[house]"), until 1968 Tribunal de commerce de la Seine, refers both to the tribunal de commerce of Paris, a commercial court, and to the building it occupies on the Île de la Cité in Paris.
+Because that building's main entrance is on the quai de la Corse, the phrase Quai de la Corse is used as a nickname for the court, particularly with reference to its role in corporate insolvencies.

 Court

 The Tribunal de commerce de Paris traces its roots to the commercial court or tribunal des juges et des consuls de Paris, created in 1563 by Chancellor Michel de l'Hôpital.
-Like other such institutions, it was renamed tribunal de commerce in August 1790 during the French Revolution.
-Aside from the first few years at Abbaye Saint-Magloire de Paris, the court was located on Rue du Cloître-Saint-Merri next to the Church of Saint Merri from 1570 to 1826.
+Along with many other such institutions, it was renamed in August 1790 during the French Revolution, thus "tribunal de commerce".
+After its first few years at Abbaye Saint-Magloire de Paris, the court was located on Rue du Cloître-Saint-Merri next to the Church of Saint Merri from 1570 to 1826.
 In 1826, it moved to the newly built Palais Brongniart, also home of the Paris Bourse.
-From 1790 to 1968 it was the Tribunal de commerce de la Seine, and took its current name with the dismantling of the Seine Department in 1968.
+From 1790 to 1968 it was titled "Tribunal de commerce de la Seine"; it took its current name in 1968 upon the government reorganization that eliminated the Seine Department.

 Building

-In 1857, the Conseil général de la Seine decided the construction of a new building for the Tribunal de Commerce and the conseil des prud'hommes, which later moved to a separate location.
-Part of the grounds that were reserved for it had been the location of the ancient Church of Saint-Barthélemy.
-Following its demolition in 1791, the church had been replaced by entertainment venues, first the Théâtre de la Cité-Variétés and then the Prado ballroom.
-That building and nearby houses, in turn, were demolished in 1858 for the complete remodeling of the middle section of the Île de la Cité, a major project of Haussmann's renovation of Paris.
+In 1857, the Conseil général de la Seine undertook the construction of a new building for the Tribunal de Commerce and the conseil des prud'hommes, which later moved to a different location.
+Part of the grounds that were reserved for the Tribunal had been occupied by the ancient Church of Saint-Barthélemy, which was demolished in 1791 and replaced by entertainment venues, first the Théâtre de la Cité-Variétés and then the Prado ballroom.
+That building and nearby houses were demolished in 1858 for the complete remodeling of the middle section of the Île de la Cité, a major project of Haussmann's renovation of Paris.